Val Lewton (visual artist)

 Val Edwin Lewton (May 23, 1937 – April 24, 2015) was a painter and museum exhibition designer.
-As an artist, he created Realist acrylic paintings and watercolors of urban and suburban scenes, predominantly in the Washington, D.C., area, where he lived and exhibited.
+As an artist, he created Realist acrylic paintings and watercolors of urban and suburban scenes, predominantly in the Washington, DC, area, where he lived and exhibited.

 Biography

 Val Lewton was born May 23, 1937, in Santa Monica, California.
 His father, also named Val Lewton, produced a string of successful and influential B movies for RKO Pictures, including Cat People (1942) and I Walked with a Zombie (1943).
 His mother, Ruth Knapp, was a painter and teacher of autistic children.

-He graduated from Whitman College (1959) in Walla Walla, Washington, and earned a Master of Fine Arts from Claremont University (1962).
-After moving to Washington, D.C., he served on the staff of the Smithsonian American Art Museum for 32 years, while maintaining a career as a painter in his own right.
+He graduated from Whitman College (1959) in Walla Walla, Washington, and earned a master of fine arts degree from Claremont University (1962).
+After moving to Washington, DC, he served on the staff of the Smithsonian American Art Museum for 32 years, while maintaining a career as a painter in his own right.